Passionatecricketer/ML-Problems/README.md

 #Heart Disease UCI

 --> Classification problem to predict the person is likely to be affected by the heart disease or not on  certain factors

+#Titanic Disaster

+--> Analysis to predict whether a person is likely to get affected by titanic disaster